 The heavens shall declare his righteousness, for God is judge.
 Diapsalma

-Hear, O my people, I will speak to thee, O Israel.
+Hear, O my people; I will speak to thee, O Israel.
 I will testify against thee: I am God, thy God.

-I will not rebuke thee for thy sacrifices, nay, thy whole burnt offerings are continually before me.
+I will not rebuke thee for thy sacrifices, for thy whole burnt offerings are continually before me.

 I will not accept a bull from thy house, nor goats from thy flocks,